-Creating a personal academic website is a big project, but well-worth it for faculty and researchers.
+For professors and scientists, a personal website is a big project that’s well worth your time.
 It’s the best way to manage your online presence long-term.
-And, your academic web portfolio can showcase your
+Your personal academic website can include a portfolio of pages that showcase your

 - speaking engagements

 I’m Jennifer van Alstyne.
 Welcome to my my blog, The Social Academic.
 Now also a podcast and YouTube channel.
 This article was updated for 2023.

 A personal website can be life changing professors, grad students, and researchers like you.
 In this guide, discover the 7 steps to an academic website:

 - Step 2.
 Pick a domain name and site title

 - Step 4.
 It’s time to set-up your personal website